Summer 2026: Introduction to Marine Energy

 - Additional asynchronous modules, approximately a half dozen in total, which will include short (30 min or less) lectures and related activities are to be completed before September 4th.

 Credit: This is an intensive 2-credit course (TME 499 for UW Tacoma, BME 498 for UW Bothell, or ME 498 for UW Seattle) which will count towards your credit load in autumn quarter 2026.
-Students enrolled full-time (12-18 credits) during the Fall quarter can enroll at no cost.
-Note that these 2 credits will count towards fall enrollment, so a full 18-credit load would leave room for only 16 credits in the standard Fall quarter.
-Although you will take the course in late summer, it will be reflected on your fall quarter transcript.
+Although you will take the intensive course between summer and fall quarters, it will be reflected on your fall quarter transcript.

 Grading: